MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/paths/polylines.md

 # Polylines and Parametric Equations

-_Use SkiaSharp to render any line you can define with parametric equations_
+_Use SkiaSharp to render any line that you can define with parametric equations_

-In a later part of this guide, you'll see the various methods that `SKPath` defines to render certain types of curves.
+In the [**SkiaSharp Curves and Paths**](../curves/index.md) section of this guide, you'll see the various methods that [`SKPath`](xref:SkiaSharp.SKPath) defines to render certain types of curves.
 However, it's sometimes necessary to draw a type of curve that isn't directly supported by `SKPath`.
 In such a case, you can use a polyline (a collection of connected lines) to draw any curve that you can mathematically define.
 If you make the lines small enough and numerous enough, the result will look like a curve.
 This spiral is actually 3,600 little lines:

 ![](polylines-images/spiralexample.png "A spiral")

 Generally it's best to define a curve in terms of a pair of parametric equations.
 These are equations for X and Y coordinates that depend on a third variable, sometimes called `t` for time.
 For example, the following parametric equations define a circle with a radius of 1 centered at the point (0, 0) for *t* from 0 to 1:

 x = cos(2πt)

 y = sin(2πt)

  If you want a radius larger than 1, you can simply multiply the sine and cosine values by that radius, and if you need to move the center to another location, add those values:

 x = xCenter + radius·cos(2πt)

 y = yCenter + radius·sin(2πt)

 For an ellipse with the axes parallel to the horizontal and vertical, two radii are involved:

 x = xCenter + xRadius·cos(2πt)

 y = yCenter + yRadius·sin(2πt)

 You can then put the equivalent SkiaSharp code in a loop that calculates the various points and adds those to a path.
 The following SkiaSharp code creates an `SKPath` object for an ellipse that fills the display surface.
 The loop cycles through the 360 degrees directly.
 The center is half the width and height of the display surface, and so are the two radii: